-Changes in our accrued environmental costs during the first three months of 2008 are as follows:
+Changes in our accrued environmental costs during the first six months of 2008 are as follows:

-illions)
+Amount (In millions)

-Balance at the beginning of the period Reductions credited to income, net Payments, net s 55.7 (.1) (1.0)
+Balance at the beginning of the period Payments, net \$

-Balance at the end of the period \$ 54.6
+Balance at the end of the period \$ 51.6

-Amounts recognized in the Consolidated Balance Sheet at the end of the period: Current liability Noncurrent liability \$ 14.3 40.3
+Amounts recognized in the Consolidated Balance Sheet at the end of the period: Current liability Noncurrent liability \$ 13.4 38.2

-Total \$ 54.6
+Total \$ 51.6

 NL - On a quarterly basis, we evaluate the potential range of our liability at sites where NL, its present or former subsidiaries have been named as a PRP or defendant.
-At March 31, 2008, we accrued approximately \$50 million for those environmental matters related to NL which we believe are reasonably estimable.
+At June 30, 2008, we accrued approximately \$47 million for those environmental matters related to NL which we believe are reasonably estimable.
 We believe that it is not possible to estimate the range of costs for certain sites.
-The upper end of the range of reasonably possible costs to us for sites for which we believe it is currently possible to estimate costs is approximately \$71 million, including the amount currently accrued.
+The upper end of the range of reasonably possible costs to us for sites for which we believe it is currently possible to estimate costs is approximately \$68 million, including the amount currently accrued.
 We have not discounted these estimates to present value.

-At March 31, 2008, there were approximately 20 sites for which we are not currently able to estimate a range of costs.
+At June 30, 2008, there were approximately 20 sites for which we are not currently able to estimate a range of costs.
 For these sites, generally the investigation is in the early stages, and we are unable to determine whether or not NL actually had any association with the site, the nature of our responsibility, if any, for the contamination at the site and the extent of contamination at the site.
 The timing and availability of information on these sites is dependent on events outside of our control, such as when the party alleging liability provides information to us.
 At certain of these previously inactive sites, we have received general and special notices of liability from the EPA alleging that we, along with other PRPs, are liable for past and future costs of remediating environmental contamination allegedly caused by former operations conducted at the sites.
 These notifications may assert that NL, along with other PRPs, are liable for past clean-up costs that could be material to us if we are ultimately found liable.

 In 2005, certain real property NL owned that is subject to environmental remediation, and for which we had a nominal carrying value, was taken from us in a condemnation proceeding by a governmental authority in New Jersey.
 The condemnation proceeds, the adequacy of which NL is disputing, were placed into escrow with a court in New Jersey and have never been remitted to us while the condemnation litigation is pending.
 Because such funds were placed in escrow with the court and are beyond our control, we have never given recognition to such condemnation proceeds for financial reporting purposes.
 In April 2008, we reached a tentative settlement agreement with such governmental authority and a real estate developer, among others, pursuant to which, among other things, NL would receive certain agreed-upon amounts in satisfaction of its claim to just compensation for the taking of its property in the condemnation proceeding, and NL would be indemnified against certain environmental liabilities related to such property.
 The tentative settlement agreement was subject to certain conditions which ultimately were not met, and on May 2, 2008 we terminated such agreement.
-As part of such April 2008 agreement, however, NL became entitled to receive the interest accrued on the escrow funds, and in May 2008 NL received approximately \$4.3 million of such interest.
-NL expects to recognize such \$4.3 million of income in the second quarter of 2008 pursuant to such April 2008 agreement.
+In late June 2008, the settlement agreement, however, NL became entitled to receive the interest accrued on the escrow funds, and in May 2008 NL received approximately \$4.3 million of such interest, which was recognized as interest income during the second quarter of 2008.
+See Note 10.